-Applications for approval of management systems might include the following information in accordance with international, national or other standards acceptable to the competent authority:
+Information on management systems that is included with applications for approval might include the following information in accordance with international, national or other standards acceptable to the competent authority:

 Management System Organization:

 - Documentation of the formal structure of the organization by organization charts that identify each organizational element that functions under the management system. - Documentation of the commitment of top management stating that it is the policy of the organization to perform work on items important to transport safety in accordance with the management system.